 So, where does it all start?
 As with your customer brand it starts with a proposition, or as it’s known, an Employee Value Proposition (EVP).

-There are a number of different ways to develop your EVP including looking at your vision and customer facing brand, defining your strengths and differentiators, thinking about the type of culture you want to create, how you define your employees career advancement and your openness to employee feedback.
+There are a number of different ways to develop your EVP including looking at your vision and customer facing brand, defining your strengths and differentiators, thinking about the type of culture you want to create, how you define your employees career advancement, your approach to employee engagement and your openness to employee feedback.
 There isn’t a one size fits all approach, you need to develop something that feels right for your business.

 There are different reasons people work for a business, some are looking to make a difference, others for fast paced career climbing and pay opportunities, and others are looking for all-inclusive culture with a family feel.
 You will need to consider what will make people want to work for your business.
 Here are some example to get you thinking:

 “As co-owners we all have a say in our business, so we put time and effort into making it work.
 Partners are the reason we’re the success we are.
 They’re our secret ingredient.
 They’re the opportunity for us to differentiate.”